Genesis according to Barabeke

 I invite you to seek the sacred in this Genesis of mine and in the Return to Eden that will follow, because I have planted it there.
 To make your search for the sacred more pleasant, I have buried it in the profane and sprinkled it with confetti.

-After composing 45,000 words (about 150 pages), I am aware that what I am writing has legs and a life of its own that can survive me.
+After composing 67,000 words (about 240 pages), I am aware that what I am writing has legs and a life of its own that can survive me.
 It’s a rare example of literature in which the sacred meets the comical.
-The style changes after this Genesis, no more numbered verses.
-It becomes more of a popular novel, an adventure, filled with comedy and tragedy, of love and death, with a focus that ranges from individual psychology to the waves of entire civilizations, on the background of the digital revolution, exploring how it’s transforming us, with the goal of inspiring ways to preserve our humanity and save our souls in this brave new agentic world… It is also a spiritual book, rising from the depths, which I recognize as grounded in both Western and Eastern traditions.
+This Genesis is not even included so far, even if I initially thought to begin the book with it, since it’s the original inspiration for the book.
+The style of Return to Eden is different from this Genesis: no numbered verses, more of a popular novel, an adventure, filled with comedy and tragedy, of love and death, with a focus that ranges from individual psychology to the waves of entire civilizations, on the background of the digital revolution, exploring how it’s transforming us, with the goal of inspiring ways to preserve our humanity and save our souls in this brave new world of AIs and robots… It is also a spiritual book, rising from the depths, which I recognize as grounded in both Western and Eastern traditions.

 It’s not a novel that I hope to finish and try to sell soon, but rather a work of art to pass on, a cathedral of words that can endure as a living spring from which to draw sustenance.
 In short: a future classic.
 That’s what I aspire to give to literature, despite my being a flea on the shoulders of giants, and despite literature being in bad health as an art form in this age of vain instant gratifications.
 Without setting limits of time, length, or marketing objectives.
 In the belief that a great book, sooner or later, would find its way.